 So How Does Learning Relate to Employee Engagement?

 Learning is one of the many components of employee engagement.
 The strength of an organization’s learning programs can make for a highly engaged company.
-Learning and development not only educates employees, but it keeps them engaged, motivated, and increases their work performance.
-Those side effects of effective learning programs circle back to employee engagement, and organizations will see an increase in company performance and employee satisfaction.
+Learning and development not only educate employees, but it keeps them engaged, motivated and increases their work performance.
+Those side-effects of effective learning programs circle back to employee engagement, and organizations will see an increase in company performance and employee satisfaction.
 People who love where they work are going to stay where they work.

 “We as humans have an intrinsic need and desire to learn,” said Walker-Schmidt.
 “It stimulates that part of our brain—it’s that lightbulb moment people have.
-I think the more lightbulb moments we can give is going to make people want to stay at their jobs.”
+I think the more lightbulb moments we can give, the more people will want to stay at their jobs.”